📖 Grammaire anglaise — Niveau intermédiaire

 Singular and Plural

-Pluriels piégeux : trousers, scissors, news (singulier !), police (pluriel)
+Pluriels piégeux : trousers, news (singulier !), police (pluriel)

 plurielsplurals